-These delicate flowers with their tightly layered petals are not difficult to replicate in buttercream as long as you have a petal tip on hand.
+These delicate flowers with their tightly layered petals are easy to create in buttercream with a simple petal tip.

 I find that the only thing prettier than one buttercream ranunculus is a bunch of them.
 So that's what we made--and ours are on cupcakes!

 Our secret weapon today is a curved petal tip.
 You could use the usual 104 tips with these also, but I feel like the curved petal tip will give you a little bit of an edge in recreating the ranunculus petals.

 In this video, I am frosting white almond sour cream cupcakes with our Fluffy Vanilla Buttercream Frosting.
 Any frosting will do as long as it holds its shape nicely.
 Ours was a medium consistency.
 We also used a one layer six inch round for our "vase".